github/docs/content/repositories/creating-and-managing-repositories/repository-limits.md

 The compare view and pull requests pages display a list of commits between the `base` and `head` revisions.
 These lists are limited to **250** commits.
 If they exceed that limit, a note indicates that additional commits are present (but they're not shown).

-The maximum count of commits displayed on the Commits tab of Github.com is **10,000**.
+The maximum count of commits displayed on the Commits tab of {% data variables.product.prodname_dotcom_the_website %} is **10,000**.
 Use other tools such as `git rev-list --count mybranch` to count and enumerate a high volume of commits when needed.

 ## Organization Limits